nataliastewart/Sprint-Challenge--User-Interface/README.md

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

-To center our box vertically we use the align-items property to align our item on the cross axis..
+To center our box vertically we use the align-items property to align our item on the cross axis.

 5. Explain why git is valuable to a team of developers.